segfaultmagnet/factorio-fist/README.md

 ## To-Do

-#### Clean up GUI:
+Add round type selection.

 Make smaller replacement GUI on close so that fo-gun doesn't need to be fired in order to bring up controller.

-  Add round type selection.
+Implement inventory for FDC and mortars.

+Create queue with delays for projectile spawning.

 Add round count selection.

-#### Implement inventory for FDC and mortars.

-#### Time in flight?